bovard/scrimp/docs/bytecode/control_flow/loops.md

   ByteCodes: 114
 ```

-Looping over an array of 100 elements this is the result.
+Looping over an array of 100 elements and computing the sum this is the result.
 ```
 iteratorFor
   ByteCodes: 1318